Bishop Schuckardt - Were His Holy Orders Valid?

 Mathew also had the distinct honor of being solemnly excommunicated by Pope St. Pius X in 1911 for the “sacrilegious crime” of consecrating two suspended priests and Pius referred to Mathew as a "pseudo bishop."
 (Motu Proprio, Gravi Iamdiu Scandalo, Feb.
 15, 1911)

 A. After being consecrated by Mathew, de Landas came to the U.S. and ministered in the Protestant Episcopal Church.
 A few years later he claimed for himself the title of Archbishop of the Old Roman Catholic Church of America, which church later morphed into the North American Old Roman Catholic Church (both were new inventions and received no recognition by the Old Catholics).
 He later applied to become a minister in the Protestant Episcopal Church once again, but when they denied his request, he joined the Catholic Church (and according to A History of the North American Old Roman Catholic Church by Jonathan Trela, de Landas was in the process of abandoning Catholicism when death overtook him).
-Of importance here is the fact that at no time was he recognized as a member of the Old Catholic Church, and thus his Orders do not enjoy the presumption of validity that Old Catholic Orders enjoyed.
+Of importance here is the fact that at no time was he recognized as a member of the Old Catholic Church, and thus his Orders, as just noted, do not enjoy the presumption of validity that Old Catholic Orders enjoyed.

 B. de Landas had an identity problem.
 Wikipedia identifies the following different names he went by: